 The global automotive market has a direct impact on our business and operating results.
 The factors affecting the industry include macro-economic factors such as consumer confidence, fluctuations in commodity, currency, fuel prices and regulatory environments.
-The Company operates primarily in the US, Mexico, China, Poland, India and Brazil.
-Automotive industry production levels increased in 2017 over 2016 despite stable, yet lacklustre, growth in the global economy.
-According to IHS Markit Ltd., global light vehicle production in North America decreased 4.0% for the year ended December 31, 2017 compared to the year ended December 31, 2016.
-Global light vehicle production for the Asia Pacific segment in total for the year ended December 31, 2017 increased 2.4% compared to the year ended December 31, 2016.
-Global light vehicle production for the Europe and South America segment in total increased 5.2% for the year ended December 31, 2017 compared to the year ended December 31, 2016.
+The Company operates primarily in North America, China, Europe, India and Brazil.
+Automotive industry production levels increased in 2016 over 2015.
+Improvements were seen in North America where global light vehicle production increased 2.0% from the year ended December 31, 2015 to the year ended December 31, 2016.
+In China, the automotive market continues to expand and thus provide a benefit to the Group.
+Global light vehicle production for the Asia Pacific segment in total increased 7.2% from 2015 to 2016, while the China market light vehicle growth alone increased 13.6% for the same period.
+Additionally, the Group has benefitted from strong product mix with SUV in China and with trucks in North America.
+Global light vehicle production for the Europe and South America segment in total increased 2.4% as a result of an increase in the Europe market of 2.8%, offset by a decline in the South America market.

-The Group's profit attributable to equity holders of the Company for the year ended December 31, 2017 was US\$351.8 million or 9.1% of total revenue, an increase of 19.4% compared to the year ended December 31, 2016 of US\$294.7 million or 7.7% of total revenue.
+The Group's net profit attributable to equity holders of the Company for the year ended December 31, 2016 was US\$294.7 million or 7.7% of total revenue, an increase of 43.5% compared to the year ended December 31, 2015 of US\$205.4 million or 6.1% of total revenue.
 This increase was attributable to the following: